Optimal multiple change-point detection for high-dimensional data: Discussion

 \Cref{algo_1} aggregates homogeneity tests and provides theoretical guarantees on the event $\cA \left( \Tg, \cK^*,(\tg_k,\rg_k)_{k\in \cK^*}\right)$ - i.e.~the event where the outcomes of the tests are consistent - as stated in \Cref{th:g}.
 In the possibly sparse high-dimensional mean change-point model, we introduced a suitable multiple testing procedure which, when combined with \Cref{algo_1}, leads to a minimax optimal change-point detection procedure.

-We described in \Cref{sec:meta_algorithm_for_multi_scale_change_point_detection_on_a_grid} how to adapt this approach to other change-point problems such as kernel change-point or covariance change-point problems with homogeneity tests.
-One may then wonder whether this roadmap still leads to minimax optimal procedures for such problems.
-Consider the general setting from~\Cref{sec:introduction} where we are interested in detecting change-points in $\left(\Gamma \left(\bbP_{t}\right)\right)_{t\in \{1, \ldots,n\}}$.
+We described in \Cref{sec:meta_algorithm_for_multi_scale_change_point_detection_on_a_grid} how to adapt this approach to other change-point problems and this was already illustrated in Section~\ref{sec:othermodels} with covariance and nonparametric problems.
+One may then wonder whether this roadmap still leads to minimax optimal procedures for general problems.
+Consider the general setting from~\Cref{sec:introduction} where we are interested in detecting change-points in $\left(\Gamma \left(\bbP_{t}\right)\right)_{t\in [n]}$.
 Upon endowing the space $\cV$ with some distance $d$, we define, for any $k$,

 which corresponds to the change-point height.
-Then, one may wonder how large $\bar \Delta_k$ has to be - as a function of $r_k$ - so that a change-point detection procedure achieving the no-spurious property ({\bf NoSp}) with high probability is able to detect $\tau_k$ with high enough probability.
+Then, one may wonder how large $\bar \Delta_k$ has to be - as a function of $r_k$ - so that a change-point detection procedure achieving the no-spurious property ({\bf NoSp}) with high probability is able to detect $\tau_k$.
 In this discussion, we restrict our attention to independent observations, that is the random variables $y_t$ are assumed to be independent and we consider the dyadic grid $\cG_D$.

-Fix $\alpha\in (0,1)$.
+Fix $\alphabj\in (0,1)$.
 At each scale $r\in \{1,2,\ldots, 2^{\lfloor \log_2(n)\rfloor-1}\}$ and for each $l\in \cD_r$, with $\cD_r$ defined in \eqref{eq:def_dyadic}, we consider the testing problem $H_{0,l,r}:\{\mathbb{P}:\ \Gamma(\mathbb{P}_{l-r})=\ldots=\Gamma(\mathbb{P}_{l+r-1})\}$ versus

 This amounts to testing whether there is a single change-point near $l$ of height at least $\rho$ in the segment $(l-r,l+r)$.
 Given $\delta\in (0,1)$ and a test $T$ we define the $\delta$-separation distance of $T$ by